-Public Information Meeting to Address Route 201 Bridge Replacements
+Public Information Meeting To Address Route 201 Bridge Replacements

 This project proposes to replace the two bridges using cost effective techniques to improve safety and extend the lifespan of the bridges, while minimizing construction impacts to the local community and traveling public.
 Both these structures are steel, multi-girder bridges that were built more than 50 years ago.

-At the last public information meeting held on January 7, 2009, the department solicited interested citizens to participate in a Citizen’s Advisory Committee for this project.
-This committee represents a diverse cross-section of interested people or stakeholders that includes residents, business interests, local officials, Binghamton University, commuters, bicycling and pedestrian interests, etc. The committee has been meeting on a regular basis since February 5, 2009, to help the department determine the best solution to resolve identified safety and capacity problems.
-The department will introduce the committee members, the stakeholder groups they represent and explain the committee’s role in this public involvement process.
+NYSDOT representatives will also discuss creating a Citizen’s Advisory Committee for this project.
+This committee would represent a diverse cross-section of interested people including residents, business interests, local officials, and other stakeholders who would help determine the alternative for replacing the bridges.

 Public involvement is a critical component in the development and delivery of all transportation projects.
 As such, the Department of Transportation encourages attendance and input as this project progresses through design and into construction.
-People who cannot attend this meeting and have questions or comments, or would like to discuss the project in further detail, should contact the project manager, Kirk Boothroyd, at (607) 721-8240, or by email at Rte201Vestal@dot.state.ny.us.
-Information can also be found on the project website www.nysdot.gov/201BridgesVestal
+Those who cannot attend this meeting and have questions or comments, or would like to discuss the project in further detail, should contact the project manager, Kirk Boothroyd, at (607) 721-8240, or by email at Rte201Vestal@dot.state.ny.us.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.